What is automatic call distribution?

 Automatic call routing systems are critical for call centers since they are designed to sort and efficiently handle large volumes of incoming calls without overwhelming agents.
 ACD is particularly helpful in managing call overflows and handling inbound calls outside your business hours.
 It also helps improve customer satisfaction and reduce customer frustration by making sure calls are connected to agents who are best suited to resolve customer issues.

 - Caller identification: First, the ACD system uses Caller ID, Automatic Number Identification (ANI) or Dialed Number Identification Service (DNIS) to determine all available information about the caller in order to route the call appropriately.
 Paired with IVR, the system can obtain additional caller information based on the IVR menu selection.

 - Call queueing: Then, ACD sorts the callers into waiting lists and determines the order of the queue taking into account such factors as status, wait time and the type of customer query.
 VIP callers, for example, can be prioritized and placed at the front, based on the queue configuration.

 - Call routing: The ACD system will further route the incoming calls depending on the pre-set distribution rules.
 E.g., calls can be distributed based on the origin of the phone number, agent availability, agent skill set and knowledge, time of day, queue statistics or other predefined rules.

 There are different types of call distribution methods used in ACD systems:

-- Linear call distribution/ Fixed order: Calls are routed to agents in a pre-defined order, starting with the same agent every time.
+- Linear call distribution/ Fixed order: Phone call routing to agents is in a pre-defined order, starting with the same agent every time.
 When the first agent on the list is unavailable, the call is routed to the next agent until someone answers.